Crypto Taxation in Estonia

 Staking Type EMTA Treatment Tax Rate (Individual) Tax Rate (OÜ) Notes

-Liquid staking (stETH, rETH) Income as rewards accrue (if compounding) 20% on each accrual event 0% retained Complex — consider advance ruling
+Liquid staking (stETH, rETH) Income as rewards accrue (if compounding) 22% on each accrual event 0% retained Complex — liquid staking tokens change value continuously; consider advance ruling

 Section 6 — EMTA Reporting Obligations